Rob Reiner: Personal life

-Rob Reiner married actress/director Penny Marshall in 1971.
-He adopted Marshall's daughter, actress Tracy Reiner (A League of Their Own), from a previous marriage to Michael Henry.
+Reiner married actress and director Penny Marshall in 1971.
+He adopted Marshall's daughter, actress Tracy Reiner, from her previous marriage to Michael Henry.
 Reiner and Marshall divorced in 1981.

-Reiner was introduced to his future wife, photographer Michele Singer, while directing When Harry Met Sally.
-The meeting not only resulted in his decision to change the ending of that film, but he also married Singer in 1989.
-They have three children, Jake (born 1991), Nick (born 1993), and Romy (born 1997).
+While directing When Harry Met Sally..., Reiner was introduced to photographer Michele Singer.
+The meeting not only influenced his decision to change the film's ending, but also led to their marriage in 1989.
+They had three children: sons Jake and Nick, and daughter Romy.
+Rob and Michele's eldest son, Jake, has been involved in filmmaking and was a news reporter in Houston, Texas.
+Rob Reiner had season tickets for Dodger Stadium beginning in the 1960s, and he would go to baseball games all around the country with Jake, who had a Dodgers podcast circa 2023.
+His second son Nick entered the first of a number of stays in drug rehab at the age of 14, cycling "in and out of rehab" subsequently for years.
+Their youngest child, daughter Romy, is a filmmaker and had a very close relationship with both of her parents.

-In 1997, Reiner and Singer founded the "I Am Your Child Foundation", and in 2004, they founded the "Parents' Action for Children", a non-profit organization with a dual purpose: 1) to raise awareness of the importance of a child's early years by producing and distributing celebrity-hosted educational videos for parents, and 2) to advance public policy through parental education and advocacy.
+In 1997, Reiner and Singer founded the I Am Your Child Foundation and, in 2004, they established Parents' Action for Children, a nonprofit organization with a dual purpose of raising awareness of the importance of a child's early years by producing and distributing celebrity-hosted educational videos for parents, and advancing public policy through parental education and advocacy.

-Reiner has stated that his childhood home was not observantly Jewish, although he did have a bar mitzvah ceremony; Reiner's father Carl acknowledged that he himself had become atheistic as the Holocaust progressed.
-Reiner identified himself as having no religious affiliation and as atheistic on the January 13, 2012, episode of Real Time with Bill Maher.
-Reiner later said that while he rejected organized religion, he was sympathetic to the ideas of Buddhism.
+Reiner said his childhood home was not observantly Jewish, although he did have a bar mitzvah ceremony.
+His father, Carl, had become an atheist in response to Hitler and the Holocaust.
+Reiner identified as an atheist on the January 13, 2012, episode of Real Time with Bill Maher.
+He later said that, while he rejected organized religion, he was sympathetic to the ideas of Buddhism.